rackerlabs/technical-blog/_posts/2020-04-28-bringing-the-cloud-to-the-edge.md

 else, and the problem with the cloud is simply distance.

-Cloud servers have the power to process and mine large data sets but are too far away to process data and respond in real-time.
+Cloud servers have the power to process and mine large data sets but are too far away to process data and respond in real time.
 Because of the distance, the cloud model creates a challenge in environments where operations are mission-critical or internet connectivity isn’t so great.

-Optimally, we'd like to distribute the computing requirements and bring processing closer to the edge of the network, to reduce the amount of data that is being sent to the cloud for processing and analysis.
+Optimally, we'd like to distribute the computing requirements and bring processing closer to the edge of the network, to reduce the amount of data that is sent to the cloud for processing and analysis.
 There is a huge value in having access to real-time information and analytics from device-generated data, which helps businesses to make critical split-second decisions.